ezz118/flappy-bird/README.md

  - Press
    - 1 to start the game
      - During the game, you can press q to pause the game.
+     - When you pause, you can resume by pressing SPACE, quit the game by pressing q or return to the main menu by pressing m.
-     - After hitting the green block, the game will end and you will be invited to enter your username.
+     - After hitting the green block, the game ends and you will be invited to enter your name if your score is high enough to enter the leaderboard.
 Your records will be saved in the "ranking.txt" file.
    - 2 to show the leaderboard
-     - The Leaderboard will show the top 10 results and their usernames.
+     - The Leaderboard will show the top 10 results and their names.
    - 3 to quit the game

 Features implemented in each file and coding requirements